the activities linked on this page still use Flash.

 The Crazy Calcium Caper -It is so very important to make sure that we get enough calcium in what we eat every day.
 Play this game to discover how we can do this!

 What Makes You YOU? -Did you ever wonder what makes each of us different from one another?
-This activity will give you a clearer understanding of what genetics is and why we are all different.
+This movie will give you a clearer understanding of what genetics is and why we are all different.

 Changing our Perception -We know how to put one foot in front of the other.
 With a bit of practice, our brain has learned how to perceive the world in the "correct" way.
 What happens when our "correct" world of perception is changed?
 Try to see how fast you can work the typewriter in this experiment!